Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Proof of technical results

 \subsection{Proof of the FKG inequality for permutations}

-We prove that for any pair $(A,B)$ of increasing sets we have.
+We prove that for any pair $(A,B)$ of increasing sets, we have

 Then we can deduce the inequality for functions as follows.
-Given $f$ and $g$ two increasing positive functions (there is no loss of generality in assuming positivity as adding a constant to $f$ or $g$ leaves the inequality unchanged) and $x,y\in \bbR$ we define the increasing sets
+Given $f$ and $g$ two increasing positive functions (there is no loss of generality in assuming positivity as adding a constant to $f$ or $g$ leaves the inequality unchanged) and $x,y\in\mathbb{R} $, we define the increasing sets

-As $f=\int_{\bbR_+} A_x\dd x$ we can deduce from \eqref{permut} that
+As $f=\int_{\mathbb{R} _+} A_x\,\mathrm{d}x$, we can deduce from \eqref{permut} that

 Let us now prove \eqref{permut}.
 Let $A$ and $B$ be two increasing subsets of $S_N$.
-Let us start from the identity and run two coupled dynamics $\sigma_t$ and $\sigma^A_t$ defined as follows: $\sigma_t$ is a normal the AT-shuffle, and $\sigma^A_t$ has the same transition rule except that all the transitions going out of $A$ are canceled (this is what is called the \textit{reflected Markov chain}).
-We couple the two dynamics using the graphical construction of Section \ref{graphix}, with both dynamics using the same clock processes $\cT$ and update variables $U$, the only difference being that $\sigma^A_t$ cancels the transition that makes it go out of $A$.
+Let us start from the identity and run two coupled dynamics $\sigma_t$ and $\sigma^A_t$ defined as follows: $\sigma_t$ is a normal AT shuffle, and $\sigma^A_t$ has the same transition rule, except that all the transitions going out of $A$ are canceled (this is called the \textit{reflected Markov chain}).
+We couple the two dynamics using the graphical construction of Section~\ref{graphix}, with both dynamics using the same clock processes $\mathcal{T} $ and update variables $U$, the only difference being that $\sigma^A_t$ cancels the transition that makes it go out of $A$.

-The Markov chain $\sigma^A_t$ is irreducible: the reason for this is that for each $(\sigma, \sigma') \in A^2$ one can always find a sequence of up transitions (corresponding to sorting neighbors) from $\sigma$ leading to $\ind$ (the identity) and a sequence of down transition going from $\ind$ to $ \sigma'$.
-The concatenation of these two sequences provides a path of transitions from $\sigma$ to $\sigma'$ whose steps are all in $A$ (they are $\ge \sigma$ in the first half and $\ge \sigma'$ in the second half).
-The reader can check that $\mu(\cdot\ |\ A)$ (that is, the uniform measure on $A$) is reversible for $\sigma^A$ (this in fact a general statement for reflected Markov chain) and hence that the distribution of $\sigma^A_t$ converges to it.
+The Markov chain $\sigma^A_t$ is irreducible: the reason for this is that for each \mbox{$(\sigma, \sigma') \in A^2$} one can always find a sequence of up transitions (corresponding to sorting neighbors) from $\sigma$ leading to $\mathbf{1}$ (the identity) and a sequence of down transitions going from $\mathbf{1}$ to $ \sigma'$.
+The concatenation of these two sequences provides a path of transitions from $\sigma$ to $\sigma'$ whose steps are all in $A$ (they are $\geq\sigma$ in the first half and $\geq\sigma'$ in the second half).
+The reader can check that $\mu(\cdot\vert A)$ (i.e., the uniform measure on $A$) is reversible for $\sigma^A$ (this in fact a general statement for reflected Markov chain) and hence that the distribution of $\sigma^A_t$ converges to it.